PyWPS/presentation/01-intro.rst

 -------------

-    * PyWPS is an implementation of the `Web Processing Service standard`_ from the `Open Geospatial Consortium`_.
-PyWPS is written in `Python`_
+    * PyWPS is an implementation of the `Web Processing Service standard`_ from the `Open Geospatial Consortium`_
+    * PyWPS is written in `Python`_
-    * Started in spring 2006
+    * Started in the Spring of 2006
-    * Supports all tools available in Python for geospatial operations
+    * Supports all available tools in Python for geospatial operations
     * http://pywps.org